 We are bringing it back old-school this week with one of my childhood Halloween favorites – Dairy-Free Dirt Worm Pudding.
-Coconut-based chocolate pudding is topped with crushed gluten free chocolate cookies and gummy worms for a treat that is equal parts spooky and sweet!
+Coconut-based chocolate pudding is topped with crushed chocolate sandwich cookies and gummy worms for a treat that is equal parts spooky and sweet!

 If there’s one dessert that takes me right back to my younger years it’s this deliciously creamy, chocolate-y, and oh-so-fun concoction that I can’t help but make every year around this time.
 Call me crazy, but I think there is just something so exciting about feeling like you’re digging into a bowl of “mud”, “dirt”, and “worms”.
 It absolutely brings out the kid in me every time!

 This Dairy-Free Dirt Worm Pudding is THE perfect dessert for your next Halloween get together, bake sale, or adult party (hey, big kids want to have fun too!).
 It’s perfect in individual disposable plastic cups, and can be pre-made in advance and easily transported – just make sure you keep your toppings ready to assemble right before serving so they don’t get soggy!

 - It’s easy to make – this recipe truly is just about as easy as it gets.
 The pudding will need to be made (really simple, I promise) at least 4 hours in advance (so, time is something you’ll need to account for), but the entire process is truly fail-proof.